DevExpress/devextreme-documentation/concepts/05 Widgets/File Manager/20 UI Customization/10 Custom Thumbnails.md

 ![](~/images/FileManager/custom-thumbnails.png)

 Handle the [customizeThumbnail](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/#customizeThumbnail) function to specify which icons the widget should display for files and folders.
-This function returns the following information about an icon specified for a file system item according to its type (file and folder), extension and so on.
+This function returns an icon specified for a file system item according to its type (file and folder), extension and so on.

+You can specify an icon in the following formats:

-- The icon's URL
+- The icon's URL.
-- The icon's name if the icon is from the DevExtreme icon library
+- The icon's name if the icon is from the DevExtreme icon library.
-- The icon's CSS class if the icon is from an external icon library (see External Icon Libraries)
+- The icon's CSS class if the icon is from an external icon library (see External Icon Libraries).
-- The icon in the Base64 format
+- The icon in the Base64 format.

 ---